-The Company has no operating revenues and does not anticipate revenues of any kind until the Company is able to find, acquire, or place in production and operate a mining property.
+The Company has no operating revenues and does not anticipate revenues of any kind until the Company is able to find, acquire, or place in production and operate a mining property or generate sales from its electrolyte manufacturing activities.
 Historically, the Company has raised funds through private placements, loans, shares for debt settlements, and the exercise of options and warrants.